Trespassing and Court Orders

 Trespassing Agreement with Fremont Police Department

-Property owners may enter into a trespassing agreement with the Fremont Police Department, which authorizes officers to enforce laws against trespassing violations committed on the property.
+Property owners may enter into a trespassing agreement with the Fremont Police Department, which authorizes officers to enforce laws against trespassing violations committed on the property when the property owner is absent from the premises of the property.
 Those without legitimate business on the property may be asked to leave the property, warned, cited, and/or taken into physical custody.

-Property Owners are responsible for obtaining “no trespass” signs and posting them on the property or parcel at every entrance.
+Property Owners are responsible for obtaining “no trespass” signs and posting them on the property at every entrance.
 Signs must be at least 17” x 22” with lettering at least 1” in height.
-Sections 602.1, 602(M) and 602(O) of the penal code and sections 9.50.080 (A) & (B) of the Fremont Municipal Code must be listed on the signs.
+Sections 602.1, 602(M) and 602(O) of the Penal Code and sections 9.50.080 (a) & (b) of the Fremont Municipal Code must be listed on the signs.

-The trespassing agreement is valid for six months from the date of signing, or until the property owner gives written notice to the Fremont Police Department of their wish to rescind the agreement, or until the property changes ownership, whichever event occurs first.
-Property owners who wish to continue their agreement after six months must sign a new trespassing agreement.
+The trespassing agreement is valid for twelve (12) months from the date of signing, or until the property owner gives written notice to the Fremont Police Department of their wish to rescind the agreement, or until the property changes ownership, whichever event occurs first.
+Property owners who wish to continue their agreement after twelve months must sign a new trespassing agreement.

 To view the trespassing agreement, learn more about its terms, and see a sample of text for "no trespass" signs, open the trespassing agreement here.
 Here's a sample of a trespassing citation.

-If you wish to enter into a trespassing agreement with the Fremont Police Department, contact the Public Affairs Unit to arrange a date and time to sign the agreement.
+If you wish to enter into a trespassing agreement with the Fremont Police Department, contact the Public Affairs Unit to arrange a date and time to submit the agreement.
+We ask that signatories have notarization completed in-person at the Fremont Police Department, by appointment with a Public Affairs Specialist.
+Trespass agreements must be notarized, which can be done by the Public Affairs Unit at no cost.
+Property owners will need a separate agreement for each address.

 • Public Affairs Unit phone: 510-790-6740 or via email